pgyrya/AutoTune/README.md

 This is an early stage of a Python implementation of randomized automatic tuning process for model hyper-parameters, intended as a practical support to faciliate typical time-consuming tasks done by modelers to arrive at a model that best describes input data and can generalize well.

 It is inspired by Scikit-Learn GridSearchCV functinoality.

-The intention for this project is to evolve to provide meaningful support to modelers, by combining perspectives of users - who would test current process, suggest ideas and modifications, review and brainstorm suggestions - and contribute to implementation incrementally.
+While some level of intelligence has already been captured (step-by-step search similar to gradient descend, preference for steps anticipated to be promising), I strongly believe that the details matter, and the intention for this project is to evolve to reliably provide meaningful support to modelers, by combining perspectives of users - who would test current process, suggest ideas and modifications, review and brainstorm suggestions - and contribute to implementation incrementally.

 ## Background
 Currently Scikit-Learn offers two implementation of hyperparameter optimizations - GridSearch, which goes over the entire grid provided, and Randomized Search, which randomly samples each parameter.

 However as modelers, we are typically challenged with the task of finding optimal settings, that would lead to greatest model power - among a large multi-dimensional space of hyperparameters, making these search approaches somewhat slow in practice.

+Typical example of hyper-parameters to think about is - regularization parameters, which could help the model learn better by giving preference to models of lower complexity, which then generalize better to unseen data, reducing over-fitting.
+More generally, hyperparameters could be any inputs of a model design and calibration process, including hyper-parameters that may be provided as boolean, integer, float, string or list/tuple.

 Building on how we as modelers would typically navigate this hyperparameter space, this library is intending to facilitate tuning process, allowing computer to iterate in a step-by-step fashion through hundreds of iterations, and allow modelers to analyze and learn from the testing results instead of spending time on triggering multiple tests manually.